holly-cummins/holly-cummins.github.io/content/talks/2024-10-18--jobs-harder-easier-voxxed-thessaloniki/index.md

 ---
 author: holly cummins
-title: The future of development: Are our jobs getting harder or easier?
+title: The future of development – Are our jobs getting harder or easier?
 category: software development
 type: talk
 event: Voxxed Days